The Morecambe & Wise Show (1968 TV series)

-The Morecambe & Wise Show is a comedy sketch show originally broadcast by BBC television and the third TV series by English comedy double-act Morecambe and Wise.
-It began airing in 1968 on BBC2, specifically because it was then the only channel broadcasting in colour, following the duo's move to the BBC from ATV, where they had made Two of a Kind since 1961.
+The Morecambe & Wise Show is a comedy sketch show originally broadcast by BBC Television, and the third TV series by English comedy double-act Morecambe and Wise.
+A continuation of the duo's format from Two of a Kind (called The Morecambe & Wise Show in its final two series) on ATV, it debuted in 1968 on BBC2, with the move to BBC Television specifically because BBC2 was then the only channel broadcasting in colour.

-The Morecambe & Wise Show was popular enough to be moved to BBC1, with its Christmas specials garnering prime-time audiences in excess of 20 million, some of the largest in British television history.
+The Morecambe & Wise Show was popular enough to be moved to BBC1 in 1971, with its Christmas specials garnering prime-time audiences in excess of 20 million, some of the largest in British television history.

 After their 1977 Christmas show, Morecambe and Wise left the BBC and signed with Thames Television, marking their return to the ITV network.
 The Morecambe & Wise Show title (or close variations thereof) continued to be used for many of these ITV shows.

 History

 In early 1968, Eric Morecambe and Ernie Wise were due to begin negotiations over a new contract with ATV.
-The duo had starred in their successful television series, Two of a Kind, since 1961, which had proven a significant ratings success for ITV.
+The duo had starred in their successful television series, Two of a Kind, since 1961, which had proven a significant rating success for ITV.
 However, the series was still broadcast in black and white, as ITV had yet to begin colour transmissions.

 The managing director of ATV, Lew Grade, made Morecambe and Wise an offer totalling £39,000 over three years, in return for three series of thirteen 25-minute episodes.
-However, the duo determined that, in order to improve the quality of their product, they would not only need more money, but also access to colour production facilities.
-Grade's refusal to grant them a series in colour led to their agent, Michael Grade (who happened to be Lew Grade's nephew) contacting Bill Cotton, the Head of Variety at BBC television.
+However, the duo determined that, in order to improve the quality of their product, they would not only need more money but also access to colour production facilities.
+Grade's inability to grant them a series in colour led to their agent, Michael Grade (who happened to be Lew Grade's nephew) contacting Bill Cotton, the Head of Variety at BBC television.
 In a short period of time, a three-year deal was negotiated for Morecambe and Wise to move to the BBC.
 This deal not only encompassed more money than they had been receiving from ATV (and than had been offered by Lew Grade), but also the opportunity to broadcast in colour.
 At the time, BBC2 was the only station in Britain transmitting in colour, and so the agreement was that the new series would initially be transmitted on BBC2, before receiving a repeat showing in black and white on BBC1.

 As part of the deal agreed with the BBC, the duo's regular writers, Hills and Green, were brought in to deal with the scripts.
 Meanwhile, Cotton recruited John Ammonds to serve as the new show's producer.
 Ammonds was an experienced producer/director of light entertainment on the BBC, and had worked with Morecambe and Wise on their radio series, You're Only Young Once in the 1950s.